Hobart Airport: Runway

 Hobart Airport has one runway, 12/30, which is aligned north–west to south–east and is 2727 by 45 m.
 The runway was extended in 2017 by 500 metres comprising a 350-metre extension at the southern end, a 150-metre lengthening to the northern end, and the relocation of the approach lights.
 The high strength flexible runway is constructed with an asphaltic concrete surface and is suitable for all Code E aircraft operations up to and including Boeing 777/747 aircraft.
 The current runway length is adequate for unrestricted operations on a Boeing 787-9 to China and Japan.
 The runway conforms to the Civil Aviation Safety Authority's standards.

 In 2009, Hobart International Airport Pty Ltd announced detailed plans for the airport with a new 20-year master plan.
 Currently aircraft have to taxi along the runway and proceed to the parking apron via taxiways in the middle of the runway.
 This has both capacity and safety implications for the airport, as the runway cannot be used whilst an aircraft is taxiing.
 The plans provide for a parallel taxiway to the full length of runway.
 When complete, aircraft landing on the runway would proceed to the end of the runway and exit via the parallel taxiway.
 This would allow for greater utilisation of the existing runway.

 The airport purchased land from the Tasmanian Government in the southern part of the airport for future development of operational facilities.
 This additional area would allow for a short runway for general aviation aircraft, either parallel to the main runway along the southern end of the eastern boundary of the airport, or a cross runway towards the southern end of the main runway.
 The alternative second runway would provide an opportunity to improve the operational management of the lighter categories of aircraft.
 However, the second runway is not likely to be developed any time soon, because the existing runway is under-utilised.

 Other facilities

 Hotel

 In December 2005, prominent Hobart developer Ali Sultan proposed a four star, 60-room hotel/motel for the airport.
 The hotel, named the Quality Hotel Hobart Airport, was opened on 1 December 2008.
 The hotel comprises 78 rooms, a restaurant/café and a number of conference and meeting spaces.
-The hotel employs 25 people.